-- Purpose and General Responsibilities The finances of SENMC shall be used to facilitate, maintain, enhance, and support the mission and endeavors of Southeast New Mexico College and its faculty, staff, and students. - II.
+- I. Purpose and General Responsibilities The finances of SENMC shall be used to facilitate, maintain, enhance, and support the mission and endeavors of Southeast New Mexico College and its faculty, staff, and students. - II.
 Roles and Responsibilities The following is a list of roles and responsibilities in relation to finances. - a.
-The Vice President for Business and Finance shall be responsible for the development and implementation of procedures, fiscal standards, and business guidelines that will ensure a reliable, stable, and transparent business operation.
+The Chief Business and Finance Officer shall be responsible for the development and implementation of procedures, fiscal standards, and business guidelines that will ensure a reliable, stable, and transparent business operation.
 Procedures shall be established to ensure that the College is compliant with federal and state law.
 Business practices will be conducted in accordance with that established by applicable regulatory agencies and the College Board.
 Accounting practices shall be in accordance with Generally Accepted Accounting Principles and the pronouncements set forth by the Governmental Accounting Standards Boards. - b.
-The President shall delegate the responsibility to prepare a budget of revenues and expenditures for Southeast New Mexico College on a fiscal year basis to the vice president for Business and Finance.
+The President shall delegate the responsibility to prepare a budget of revenues and expenditures for Southeast New Mexico College on a fiscal year basis to the Chief Business and Finance Officer.
 This budget shall be developed in accordance with the guidelines set forth by the New Mexico Higher Education Department.
 The budget shall be developed to advance the College in its mission and vision by taking into account the short-term and long-term financial needs of the College, using a collaborative approach and a system of information and analysis.
 The Board shall adopt a budget in a timely manner in order to meet the budget submission deadline required by the New Mexico Higher Education Department. - c.
-The Vice President for Business and Finance is authorized, through the President, to reallocate the budget between the various line items, exhibits, and functions or to adjust transfers among funds, provided that the changes in budget items are reported to the Board.
+The Chief Business and Finance Officer is authorized, through the President, to reallocate the budget between the various line items, exhibits, and functions or to adjust transfers among funds, provided that the changes in budget items are reported to the Board.
 Any increase in total expenditures for all funds from the original Board approved budget requires prior approval by the Board. - d.
 The Board shall set the tax rate for the Southeast New Mexico College District for both operating and all debt service requirements.
 The tax rates may not exceed the amount approved pursuant to state statute, including yield control. - e.
 The College's financial reporting period shall be based on the fiscal year consisting of a twelve- month period beginning on July 1 in each year and ending on June 30 of the next calendar year. - f.
 The College Board will solicit and contract with a New Mexico licensed Certified Public Accountant approved by the State Auditor for an annual financial audit.
 The audit shall be compliant with the guidelines set forth by the New Mexico Higher Education Department, the State Auditor, the American Institute of Certified Public Accountants, and Generally Accepted Auditing Standards.
-The report will be submitted to the

-Southeast New Mexico College Board after approval and release by the New Mexico State Auditor.
+The report will be submitted to the Southeast New Mexico College Board after approval and release by the New Mexico State Auditor.

 - III.
 Bequest, Donations, and Gifts Solicitation and receipts of gifts, bequests, and donations must be made in accordance with established procedures and in the spirit of donor intent and will not be administered in such a manner as to be unlawful or discriminatory. - IV.
 Depository of Funds All funds controlled by the College shall be handled using federally insured financial institutions.
-The president and vice president for Business and Finance may collectively seek financial institutions with whom to conduct business. - V. Disbursement Authorizations The President, the Vice President for Business and Finance, the Vice President for Student Services, and the Vice President for Academic Affairs are authorized and empowered by the Board to sign checks for lawful expenditures incurred on behalf of Southeast New Mexico College.
+The president and Chief Business and Finance Officer may collectively seek financial institutions with whom to conduct business. - V. Disbursement Authorizations The President, Chief Officers, and if deemed necessary, a Director-level or higher staff member as designated by the President, are authorized and empowered by the Board to sign checks for lawful expenditures incurred on behalf of Southeast New Mexico College.